Free school meals

 Extra funding for your child's school

 - support under immigration and asylum law

 - the guarantee part of state pension credit

 - child tax credit and you have an annual income of £16,190 before tax or less (whatever Her Majesty's Revenue and Customs* works out for you).

-- you (or your partner) receive working tax credit, unless it is in the circumstances explained
+- you (or your partner) receive working tax credit, unless

 - you (or your partner) is the child’s foster parent as arranged by a local authority

 - your child is over 16 years of age and goes to a college of further education.

 We use your National Insurance number to find out from the Department of Work and Pensions (DWP) whether or not you qualify for free school meals.

 Note, the DWP will only tell us if you qualify.
 They will not give us any information about the benefits you receive.